 If the Judgment Is a Lien

 If the judgment has been reduced to a lien, the situation gets more complicated.
 The judgment will be treated as a secured debt in bankruptcy.
 A secured debt is a debt that is attached to property as collateral.
 This means that the creditor retains the right to repossess the property as repayment for the unpaid balance of the loan in question.
 Remember however, that your lien can be avoided if it impairs your ability to take full advantage of an exemption, like the homestead exemption.
 You will need to file a separate motion to avoid the lien against the lien holder.
 If there is not enough home equity remaining after the mortgage is paid, to pay both the judgment lien and the exemption, the lien will impair the homestead exemption and can be avoided under both Chapter 7 and Chapter 13 actions.
-It will be important to record the court order avoiding lien with recorder’s office so there’s no question in the future whether the lien is still in effect
+It will be important to record the court order avoiding lien with the recorder’s office so there’s no question in the future whether the lien is still in effect

 Individuals who have outstanding debt and are worried about their property being sold to pay off their debt should understand that judgment lien holders rarely force the sale of a person’s property.
-However, individuals should take action to address any lawsuits against them before the debt is reduced to a judgment and become a judgment lien, as judgment liens are complicated and consequential.
+However, individuals should take action to address any lawsuits against them before the debt is reduced to a judgment and becomes a judgment lien, as judgment liens are complicated and consequential.
 Tacking action immediately can prevent the creditor from pursuing stressful collection avenues.
 Individuals who have outstanding debt and own property should speak with a bankruptcy lawyer who can give legal advice regarding the options they have available to them.